Want to learn how to work smarter, not harder?

 EXAMPLE: The kitchen trash.

-Where is your trash? ___ Where are your trash bags? ___
+___ Where are your trash bags? ___

-One is in Location A, the other in Location B. I’m near mathematically certain you keep the bags under the kitchen sink or in a pantry cabinet.
+I’m nearly mathematically certain you keep the bags under the kitchen sink or in a pantry cabinet.

 Instead, take the roll of trash bags out of the box and put them in the bottom of the trashcan.

-Next time you empty the trash, you have to walk zero steps to get a bag, open zero doors, and futz through zero boxes and cans of under-counter whatever.
+Next time you empty the trash, you will walk zero steps to get a bag, open zero doors, and futz through zero boxes and cans of under-counter whatever.